 The annual fall migration of owls occurs from September until early November, with October being the peak in their abundance.
 Join Beaverhill Bird Observatory staff for owl banding or hike on your own in search of species like Northern Saw-whet Owls, Long-eared Owls and Boreal Owls.

-The Kraay Family Farms offer several family-friendly attractions like a Sunflower Maze, Corn Maze, and petting zoo.
+The Kraay Family Farms offer several family-friendly attractions like, pumpkin patch, corn Maze, and petting zoo.
 Your day pass includes access to all attractions.
 There are now 40 different activities and fun things to discover on your arrival.

 Fish Lake Provincial Recreation Area and the Fish Lake Trail are actually on Shunda Lake, but can be easily accessed from the David Thompson Highway.
 This serene area offers a looped hike around the lake.